 Reason #1: Metrobank never waives the annual fee without making you jump through hoops first.

-This is in stark contrast to BDO, where my requests for annual fee waiver has always been granted without condition.
+This is in stark contrast to BDO, where my requests for annual fee waiver have always been granted without condition.
 With Metrobank, you have to charge a certain amount within a month of request for the annual fee to be waived, even when you’ve already charged a lot during the past year.
 In addition, Metrobank never waives the annual fee for supplementary cards.

 A few years later, Metrobank offered me another credit card, a Mastercard.
 They didn’t even bother to call this time; they just up and sent the card to my address, ready for activation.
 In hindsight, I shouldn’t have activated it, since BDO also offered me a Mastercard at around the same time.
 This brings us to…